 Floors including sub-floors

 Repair category 1

 Notes No significant defects noted within the limitations of the inspection.
+A cracked tile was noted to the bathroom flooring.

-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair/ good condition consistent with age.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.
+We would recommend that the kitchen door is reinstated.
+No door is present to the hallway/living room.

 Chimney breasts and fireplaces

 Repair category 1

-Notes There is a fireplace installed within the property incorporating a living flame gas fire.
+Notes There is a fireplace installed within the property (incorporating modern living flame gas fire/or other).
 It should be emphasised that the flues were not checked or appliance tested.

 Internal decorations

 Repair category 1

-Notes The property is generally in fresh decoration throughout.
+Notes The property is in good decorative order.